GeertvanGeest/AWS/setup_basic_server.md

 sudo groupadd condausers
-sudo chgrp -R condausers /opt/miniconda3 sudo chmod 770 -R /opt/miniconda3 # if condausers can install in /opt sudo chmod 750 -R /opt/miniconda3 # if condausers can install in ~
+sudo chgrp -R condausers /opt/miniconda3 sudo chmod 770 -R /opt/miniconda3 # if condausers can install in /opt
 ```

 To get conda as environmental variable, users should run this at first login: